Why Should I Use a Mobile App in Project Management Software?

 What to look for in a project management software mobile app

-There are 3 key criteria that you should look for when comparing project management software mobile applications:
+There are three key criteria that you should look for when comparing project management software mobile applications:

 The first criteria is whether or not the mobile application will work on your employees’ phones.
 For instance, if your team has company-provided iPhones, then you need to select an iOS app.

-Whereas, if employees will be using their own phones and/or have a mixture of Apple and Android devices, then you need to choose a project management software that offers both an iOS app and an Android app.
+Whereas, if employees will be using their own phones or have a mixture of Apple and Android devices, you need to choose a project management software that offers both an iOS app and an Android app.

 Other considerations include device models and ages.
 For instance, do you need an app that works only on mobile phones, or do you also want one that works on tablets?

 Also, you need to ensure that any mobile app you select will work with the models of phones your team has.
-For instance, if the app no longer supports older models and your company phones are all 3–5 years old, you may not be able to use it.
+For instance, if the app no longer supports older models and your company phones are all three to five years old, you may not be able to use it.

-Not all project management software mobile apps will offer the same level of functionality as the desktop or computer-based solution.
-Therefore, it’s important to define what functions your team needs to be able to use via their mobile devices and then look for an app that meets these requirements.
+Not all project management software mobile apps will offer the same functionality as the desktop or computer-based solution.
+Therefore, it’s important to define what functions your team needs to use via mobile devices and then look for an app that meets these requirements.